serialport/node-serialport/README.md

 1. Clone this repo `git clone git@github.com:serialport/node-serialport.git`
 1. Run `npm install` to setup local package dependencies (run this any time you depend on a package local to this repo)
 1. Run `npm test` to ensure everything is working properly
-1. Run `npm run generate` to generate a new project
 1. Add dev dependencies to the root package.json and package dependencies to the package's one.

 ### Developing Docs